Birth Control Hormones: The Patch

 - It may increase your risk of blood clots.

-- It may be less effective in women who are overweight.
+- It may be less effective in people who are overweight.

 - You must remember to change the patch on schedule.